public-convenience-ltd/toiletmap/content/posts/our-2024-toilet-roll-of-honour.md

 ![A landscape photograph of Trafalgar Square with the Fourth Plinth in the foreground and St Martins Church in the distance.
 The entrance to the toilets is between them with a black totem sign reading 'Toilets' and symbols for male, female and accessible toilets.
-The National Gallery is behind, on a raised level.][trafalgar-img]

-[trafalgar-img]: https://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/David_Shrigley%27s_fourth_plinth_%2830730433995%29.jpg/640px-David_Shrigley%27s_fourth_plinth_%2830730433995%29.jpg 'Fourth Plinth and public toilets, Trafalgar Square.
-Credit: Matt Brown / David Shrigley’s fourth plinth / CC-BY 2.0'
+The National Gallery is behind, on a raised level.](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/David_Shrigley%27s_fourth_plinth_%2830730433995%29.jpg/640px-David_Shrigley%27s_fourth_plinth_%2830730433995%29.jpg "Fourth Plinth and public toilets, Trafalgar Square.
+Credit: Matt Brown / David Shrigley’s fourth plinth / CC-BY 2.0")

 [^trafalgar-details]:
     The Fourth Plinth, Trafalgar Square, showing entrance to public toilets behind.